SoundScapeRenderer/ssr/browser-gui/README.md

     yarn install

+You can build the GUI files with:

+    yarn run build

 During development, it is very handy if any change to the source files is detected and the generated files are updated automatically.
 You can achieve that by running:

     yarn run serve

-This will open your favorite web browser and show the freshly built SSR GUI.
-And it will automatically update the browser whenever changes are made to any source file.
+This will build the GUI, serve it at http://localhost:8080/ and automatically update the browser whenever changes are made to any source file.
+If you want this to automatically open your favorite web browser and show the freshly built SSR GUI, use:

+    yarn run serve --open

 If you want to use a different browser, just pass it along, e.g.:

-    yarn run serve chromium
+    yarn run serve --open chromium

 Maintenance
 -----------